PutinCoinPUT/LinuxNodes/README.md

-If you got Ubuntu 18.04 and higher, do the following:
+If you got Ubuntu 18.04 and higher:

 $ sudo -s